-- 1. The public/private key pair used for the Trustmark Signing Certificate MUST be generated by the Trustmark Signing Certificate itself. - 2.
+- 1. The public/private key pair used for the Trustmark Signing Certificate MUST be self-signed.
+In addition, it MAY also be issued by or cross-signed by an external certificate authority. - 2.
 The Trustmark Provider MUST maintain positive control over the private key for the Trustmark Signing Certificate at all times prior to and during operational use of the Trustmark Signing Certificate. - 3.
 The Trustmark Provider MUST publish a Trustmark Signing Certificate Policy describing the security policies that it follows to ensure that it maintains positive control over the private key for the Trustmark Signing Certificate.
 The Trustmark Provider SHOULD publish its Trustmark Signing Certificate Policy at a well-defined, publicly available URL, and the Trustmark Provider MUST make its Trustmark Signing Certificate Policy available for inspection by any Trustmark Relying Party upon request. - 4.
 The Trustmark Signing Certificate MAY be signed by other entities, e.g., organizations that wish to endorse the Trustmark Provider for the benefit of Trustmark Relying Parties. - 5.
 The Trustmark Signing Certificate's Common Name MUST match the DNS domain name used by the Trustmark Provider for one of its Trustmark Provider Identifiers.
 It is RECOMMENDED that a Trustmark Provider establish one Trustmark Signing Certificate for each unique DNS domain name used in its Trustmark Provider Identifiers, so that each Trustmark it issues can be signed by a Trustmark Signing Certificate with a Common Name that is consistent with the Trustmark Provider Identifier in the Trustmark. - 6.
 The Trustmark Provider SHOULD publish the Trustmark Signing Certificate at a URL that is a sub-path of one of the Trustmark Provider's Trustmark Provider Identifiers.
 It is RECOMMENDED that a Trustmark Provider publish each Trustmark Signing Certificate at a URL that is a sub-path of the DNS domain name that appears in the Trustmark Signing Certificate's Common Name.